jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - "fingerprint" HPC systems to understand use, and detect anomalous behavior

 - 3.5.14 Edge computing systems
-  - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency; intelligence and processing are contained within each device, and each device can process it's own data locally
+  - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency; intelligence and processing are contained within each device, and each device can process its own data locally
   - **Fog Computing**: a larger, more distributed extension of cloud computing that sits as an intermediate layer between the edge and the central Cloud
   - One of the primary benefits of edge and fog computing from a security perspective is that they reduce the amount of data flowing to the cloud, which improves data privacy and reduces the risk of data breaches
   - Edge and Fog security recommendations: